Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/next-gen-sdks.md

 ### Logger provider

-A logger provider configure the logger instance used by Amplitude Client.
+A logger provider configures the logger instance used by the Amplitude Client.
 It helps to collect debugging and error messages from the SDK in both development and production environments.

 You can configure the logger provider in the Configuration of your Client.
 Refer to the "Configuration Options" section of a specific next-gen SDK full documentation for more details.